sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 heuristic function: which evaluate the possible next choice to states to pick the best.

 #### Greedy Best First Search
+h(n): Heuristic.
+Estimated cost of the current state from the goal.

 - Choose the next state, which is closest to the goal. (heuristic)
 - Goal test: if expanded state is goal state.
 - **Optimal**: It is not.
 It may find less optimal solution.